Responding to COVID-19

 Innovative Diagnostics

-Diagnostic tests are essential for detecting coronavirus infection and immunity, but current tests are expensive and complex to perform.
-To overcome this, scientists in the Baker Lab have created new ways to detect SARS-CoV-2 in blood, as well as protective antibodies against it.
-These diagnostic biosensors are currently being optimized for use without laboratory instruments or refrigeration.
+Diagnostic tests are essential for detecting coronavirus infection and immunity.
+These biosensors are currently being optimized for use without laboratory instruments or refrigeration.

 De novo design of modular and tunable protein biosensors | Nature

-Our ability to meet the demands of the COVID-19 crisis is due in part to early supporters, leadership funding from the Bill & Melinda Gates Foundation, and the recent, transformative investment from The Audacious Project.
-Visionary philanthropists can still help provide the resources to continue advancing our COVID-19 response.
+Our ability to respond quickly to the COVID-19 crisis was due in part to early supporters, leadership funding from the Bill & Melinda Gates Foundation, and transformative investment from The Audacious Project.
+Visionary philanthropists can still help provide the resources needed to continue advancing our pandemic preparedness and response research.

-If you would like to make a gift to support the Institute for Protein Design, please contact Katherine Cardinal, senior director for philanthropy, at 206.650.4503 or cardinal@uw.edu, Damien Chapman, director for corporate and foundation relations, at 206.616.4483 or damienc@uw.edu, or Lance Stewart, chief strategy and operations officer, at 206.383.4187 or ljs5@uw.edu.
+If you would like to make a gift to support the Institute for Protein Design, please contact Katherine Cardinal, Associate Vice President for Development at UW Medicine, at 206.650.4503 or cardinal@uw.edu.